Share

 Nagaland Ao Sema, Konyak

-Plurality in Indian Native languages
+Plurality in Indian Official languages

 The push for one official language in India and the relevance of the most widely spoken international language is pushing the knowledge of various regional languages and dialects into obscurity.
 Here are a few salient observations in the evolving linguistic landscape of India -